eisen-dev/eisen_docs/README.md

-This is the Eisen documentation directory.
+This is the Eisen (front and engine) documentation directory.

 Index:
     - [Installation](installation.md)